sanskaromar/certifai/README.md

-# Certificate Generator
+# Certifai: Certificate Generator

 ## Description
-The Certificate Generator is a Python project that automates the generation of certificates in PDF format from a PowerPoint template with placeholders.
-It populates placeholders with data from a CSV file, adds QR codes to the certificates, and generates a summary in Markdown format.
-This README provides instructions on setting up and running the script.
+The Certifai is a highly customizable Certificate Generator built using Python, designed to streamline the certificate generation process.
+It automates the creation of certificates in PDF format using a PowerPoint template with predefined placeholders.
+The script pulls data from a CSV file to populate these placeholders, adds QR codes to the certificates, and generates a summary in Markdown format.
+One of its standout features is the use of multiprocessing, allowing you to harness the power of parallel processing for faster execution.

+This README will provide you with detailed instructions on setting up and running the script, giving you full control over your certificate generation process.

 ## Prerequisites

 - Python 3.7 or higher
 - A virtual environment (optional but recommended)
+- Powerpoint installed on your windows OS

 ## Setup